Limited coverage drugs

 Note: PharmaCare coverage is not retroactive.
 SA approval or a CPA must be in place before a patient fills a prescription.

-- acting as the prescriber (for instance, for OTC medications like acetaminophen or NRTs), or adapting for first-line ARBs or PPIs; or
+- Acting as the prescriber for OTC medications such as acetaminophen or NRTs

-- dispensing vancomycin following a hospital stay (see PharmaCare Newsletter 19-001); or
+- Dispensing vancomycin following a hospital stay, or